CiscoDevNet/multicloud-integrations/Multicloud Network Policy/README.md

 * Discussion of the networking aspects that affect network policy behavior and capabilities

-* A contrast of network policy capabilities in a single cluster environment versus a multicluster environment
+* A contrast of network policy capabilities in a single cloud environment versus a multicloud environment

 * Enumeration of additional work or functionality that could be added to improve the behavior